APPFL/APPFL/examples/memory_profiling/README.md

-# APPFL Memory Profiling and Optimization
+# APPFL gRPC Memory Profiling and Optimization [Experimental]

 This directory contains tools for memory profiling and optimization of APPFL's federated learning components using memray.